jmcmillan1873/autoscaling-with-imagebuilder/README.md

 ### Infrastructure Automation Concepts
 - **Event-Driven Architecture**: Understand how AWS services communicate through EventBridge to create automated workflows
-- **Infrastructure as Code**: Master Terraform patterns for complex, multi-service AWS deployments
+- **Infrastructure as Code**: Gain experience of Terraform patterns for a simple, multi-service AWS deployment
 - **Immutable Infrastructure**: Learn the benefits and implementation of treating infrastructure as disposable and reproducible

 ### AWS Service Integration Patterns